 This sort of mutual change presupposes the non-identity of the terms". (**)

 Heraclites was pointing out to a natural phenomenon of change, while his opponents were pointing to their own system of thinking, which they established.
-Their worry was about hHow would the “idea” of change fit within their system of thoughts?
+Their worry was about how would the “idea” of change fits within - or supports - their system of thoughts?
 They cared less whether "change" is truly a natural phenomena.
 Their main concern was that they were satisfied with their understanding of identity of objects as being unchanging, and as such, they rejected to acknowledge the principle of change.
 If identity of A is always A, then acknowledging the concept of change would lead to contradiction.

 The problem, of course, lies in the inflexible and incomplete definition of the Identity of objects: (A = A), a definition, which does not allow for the potential of change to take place.
 For example, many things are affected by temperature; water, metal, or rocks and stones: becoming warm under the sun and cool at night.
 Warm and cold are two opposing properties - but this fact does not create any contradiction in the identity of the object, which has the potential to manifest either state of temperature - depending on available conditions.